-More information can be found on:
+More information can be found on: www.scotland.gov.uk/ gettingitright

-www.girfecinlanarkshire.co.uk and www.scotland.gov.uk/gettingitright

 PUPIL SUPPORT STRUCTURE

 In a large, modern comprehensive school such as Strathaven Academy, the pupil support system is very important.
 It is vital that a pupil's personal needs are not overlooked.